Apply for Your License

 Online Renewals

-Please use the following criteria below to find your license renewal through NIPR:
+Use the following criteria to locate license renewal details through NIPR:

 Note: DFR does not send out a renewed license.
 A licensee can confirm that their license has been renewed or issued, by checking their License Status.
 Here you can print a copy of your license information for your records at no cost.
 The department does not require a licensee to possess a paper copy of their license.